10 Best RV Memberships: Reviewed by a Full-Time RVer

 The Details

 Boondockers Welcome is another unique RV membership club that connects members with free RV parking on private property.
-Host members offer free camping in their driveway or on their land.
+Host members offer free camping in their driveways or on their land.

 Christina’s Review

 We are currently members of Boondockers Welcome and love it for the same reasons we love their parent company, Harvest Hosts.
-In fact, we joined this club, after the company was aquired by Harvest Hosts.
+In fact, we joined this club after the company was acquired by Harvest Hosts.

-With a bundled membership plan, we pay $179 per year for combined Boondockers Welcome and Havest Host membership.
+With a bundled membership plan, we pay $179 per year for combined Boondockers Welcome and Harvest Host membership.
 The fee is totally worth all of the fun stays we’ve had!

 I also love that many Boondockers Welcome hosts offer partial hookups for campers.